benmvp/benmvp.com/content/posts/how-to-shallow-clone-javascript-array/index.md

 }
 ```

 Using `.filter()` is in the same spirit of `.map()`.
-The `.filter()` method is used to filter out items for the array. **However, if we keep all the items in the array, we've effectively created a shallow clone!** Of all of the approaches, this is likely the most cryptic though.
+The `.filter()` method is used to filter out items from the array. **However, if we keep all the items in the array, we've effectively created a shallow clone!** Of all of the approaches, this is likely the most cryptic though.

 > Doing `.filter(Boolean)` is a shorthand for `.filter(m => true)`.
 If you call the `Boolean` constructor with any truthy value, it returns `true`, otherwise `false`.
 So when `.filter()` calls the `Boolean` constructor as a function for each item, like `Boolean(messageInfo)`, they all return `true`.